 Kitchen Mates, Fridays fortnightly 11am-1.30 pm ($5 /person) - will resume in Term 4

 Make & Mend.
 Drop in to share your sewing, knitting or crafting skills or get some help to make or mend textile-related items.
 BYO project or help make useful items for our community.
 Sewing machines available.

 3rd Wed of the month, 1.00 - 4.00pm, See flyer

 "Uniting for a Good Cause" garage sale

 An annual event in October to re-use and re-purpose stuff, connect our community and raise funds for some great local programs.
 For more information see our Garage Sale Trail page, SkillsFest Facebook page or contact Janet (contact details below).

 Workshops, talks and more ....

 ‘Leaflet’ garden newsletter

 Subscribe via email or download the latest edition here.
-Leaflet_55_Autumn 2021
+Leaflet_56_Winter 2021

 Garden support - thankyou